-This workshop is part of the Mapping Data with GIS series which offers introductory and in-depth sessions working with location data and geographic information systems software.
-Explore the full list of Mapping Data with GIS workshops offered this semester.
-If you're working on a GIS project and need personalized assistance, consider booking a consultation with a GIS specialist.
+This workshop is part of the Mapping Your Data workshop series which offers introductory and in-depth sessions working with location data and geographic information systems (GIS) software.
+If you're working on a mapping project and need personalized assistance, consider booking a consultation with a GIS specialist.

 GW has an institutional commitment to ensuring that all of our programs and events are accessible for all individuals.
 If you require any accommodations to participate in this event, please contact firstname.lastname@example.org at least 72 business hours (3 business days) prior to the event.